Trump’s hardline immigration policies in spotlight on day two of RNC

 Still, Trump and Republicans are hoping their hardline policies will appeal to voters as November’s presidential election nears.

-Reporting from the RNC in Milwaukee, Al Jazeera’s Patty Culhane said it remains unclear who will be speaking on Tuesday evening at the event.
+Some of the former president’s one-time GOP rivals – including Florida Governor Ron DeSantis and former United Nations envoy Nikki Haley, both of whom challenged Trump for the 2024 nomination – will deliver speeches at the RNC on Tuesday evening, US media outlets reported.

-Members of Trump’s family as well as US business leaders, minor celebrities and Republican lawmakers are expected to address the crowd over the course of the four-day event, Culhane said.
+The remarks by Haley will aim to appeal to Americans unsure of whether they will vote for Trump “and make the case for why she is voting for him”, NBC News reported, citing an unnamed source with knowledge of the matter.

-Trump, who was formally confirmed as the Republican presidential nominee on Monday and received a hero’s welcome on the floor of the RNC, will deliver a speech on the convention’s closing night on Thursday.
+Trump, who was formally confirmed as the Republican presidential nominee on Monday and received a hero’s welcome on the convention floor, will also address the convention on its closing night on Thursday.

 Meanwhile, Biden continues to field questions about the viability of his re-election campaign after several Democrats called on him to drop out of the race in the aftermath of a confused and concerning debate performance last month.